-I, a student of Jackson Sta ate University College of Public Service School of Social Work, has been informed that my potential and actual field instructors.
-Therefore, I such information to be shared.
-Demonstration of a student information may be shared with give consent for below and witnessed by the Director of Field Education for the Master of Social Work Program.
-This document shall remain in effect until the completion of my field placement(s).
+I, a student of Jackson St School of Social Work, has been informed that m potential and actual field instructors.
+Therefore, l give consent for such information to be shared.
+Demonstration of below and witnessed by the Director of Field Edu This document shall remain in effect until the cor cation for the Master of Social Work Program.
 Student Signature: Date: Director of M.S.W.
 Field Education: Date: